 by Jeanine Martin

-This piece was originally appeared in The Bull Elephant and is reprinted with permission.
+This column originally appeared in The Bull Elephant and is reprinted here with permission.